Interview: Irony of Covid-19 crisis is that Modi can play saviour and blame all mistakes on states

 Yes, and when you look at social media, whether it is Facebook or Twitter, there is a drastically limited presence of women, online.
 So that tendency of excluding the entire female population from the idea of what matters in the public domain bleeds over from the actual to the virtual.

-You’ve mentioned that pre-Corona concerns, like the Citizenship Act protests, the economy, or Kashmir, will be washed away.
+You’ve mentioned that pre-coronavirus concerns, such as the Citizenship Act protests, the economy, or Kashmir, will be washed away.

-Ironically, I would say that one of the most important pre-Corona concerns should have and could have been the economy.
+Ironically, I would say that one of the most important pre-corona concerns should have and could have been the economy.
 In a sense it will disappear, because everything will be blamed on the pandemic.

-So the question of whether the government was not handling the economy well, what the government was doing or not doing in January, all those questions will disappear and the entire question falls on what the government has done during the pandemic, how much money it has pumped in or if there is more unemployment or more suffering, it can all be blamed on Corona.
+So the question of whether the government was not handling the economy well, what the government was doing or not doing in January, all those questions will disappear and the entire question falls on what the government has done during the pandemic, how much money it has pumped in or if there is more unemployment or more suffering, it can all be blamed on corona.

-One presumes that if their management of the economy was bad before, then it may also show up in how they manage the economic situation post-Corona.
+One presumes that if their management of the economy was bad before, then it may also show up in how they manage the economic situation post-corona.

 That depends on how things start unfolding from now onwards.
 At least in the media, social media and otherwise, this question of mismanagement in terms of what has happened to the migrant labour, has come up.